AR-k12code/CarlSagan/README.md

 This is the default.
 Reports are the raw data as returned from Cognos.

 #### JSON
-You can get JSON by appending `.json` to the URL or using an `Accept` header that ends in "json".
+You can get JSON by appending `.json` to the URL or using an `Accept: application/json` header.
 Reports are represented as an array of objects with each object corresponding to a row.
 This was designed for use with [Invoke-RestMethod](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/Invoke-RestMethod).

 Each object corresponds to a row in the report.
 We will attempt to automatically convert to booleans or numbers, but we will only do so if we can convert all data in a column to that type.
 For all data types we strip trailing spaces.